Once Upon a Time... Space: Synopsis

 The series succeeds Once Upon a Time...
 Man.
 It reprises almost all of the characters from the past series and adapts them into a science-fiction context.

 The story is about the confrontation between several galactic powers.
 Among them there is the Omega Confederation (of which Earth is a member), the military Republic of Cassiopeia (led by General The Pest) and a powerful supercomputer which controls an army of robots.
 A group of super powerful creatures called the Humanoids later appear in the series.

 The show follows the adventures of space police members Pierrot and Mercedes (aka Psi).
 Pierrot is the son of Colonel Pierre and President Pierrette.
-The series has a more egalitarian message than its predecessor as the supreme leader of the good guys is a female President and Psi is a co-protagonist.
+The series has a more egalitarian message than its predecessor as the supreme leader of the protagonists is a female President and Psi is a co-protagonist.
 The previous series instead focused on male protagonists.

 The scenarios of several episodes adapt elements of Greek mythology, other mythologies, and European legends.
 Among them are the Apple of Discord, Atlantis, David and Goliath, the Olympian Gods, and Prometheus.
 Other episodes deal with the existence of God, the relationship of man with modernity and machines, the limits of technology, comparisons between armed peace under the rule of a dictator and the difficulty of maintaining order in a democracy, higher spiritual beings encountered at the beginning and the end of the series etc. Some planets visited by the characters are replicas of the Earth at a specific era in its history, thus allowing some didactic interludes over the nature of these eras.

 The series contains little to no violence, the heroes mostly use non-lethal stun weapons in combat.
 The exception is the use of disintegrating laser beams against wild animals.

 The Earth does not play a central role in this series.
 The capital of the Confederation is on the planet Omega, far from Earth.
 The Confederation consists of multiple allied powers: Aldebaran, Auriga, Cassiopeia, Hydra, Scorpio, and Vega.
-The Confederation has a democratically elected government and a President.
+The Confederation has a democratically elected government and a president.